datakaveri/iudx-deployment/K8s-deployment/Charts/keycloak/README.md

 Define Appropriate values of resources -
 - CPU of keycloak
 - RAM of keycloak

-in example-resource-values.yaml as shown below:
+in resource-values.yaml as shown in example-resource-values.yaml

 ## Deploy